Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 god and the holy book, he tells Mephistophilis that he is not afraid to be damned (sent to hell) and willing to continue to sell his soul to Lucifer.

+**Comment 5/ The reward of sin is death: that's hard**\.

+Said by Faustus when he was discussing the uselessness of all branches of knowledge and he arrives at theology.

+Faustus reads the bible and finds a contradiction, in one place it says the reward of sin is death, in another that we all sin, Faustus wonders why god created us to go to hell,because of this he abandons theology.

+**Comment 6/ The god thou serv'st is thine own apatite**\.

+Faustus says this line after he hears a voice that tells him to abandon black magic and turn to god, Faustus says that god doesn't love him, and that the god he serve is his own desires and pleasures.

 ### Q/ Identify, comment and give the dramatic value of the following extract (quotation).